jesseharold/week-3-game/README.md

     - added category to each word

-TODO:
-    replace bodyparts text with images

-Bonuses:

-    Play a sound or song when the user guesses their word correctly, like in our demo.
+    - remove word from array once it's been played

     Write some stylish CSS rules to make a design that fits your game's theme.
     Choose a theme for your game!
 In the demo, we picked an 80s theme: 80s questions, 80s sound and an 80s aesthetic.
 You can choose any subject for your theme, though, so be creative!

+TODO:

+    replace bodyparts text with images

+    fonts

+Bonuses:

+    background music

+    show an image of the clue if the user guesses their word correctly